Posterior cruciate ligament (PCL) surgery is done to repair a torn ligament in the knee.

 At the Care Center

-During your stay, the care staff will take steps to reduce your chance of infection such as:
+During your stay, staff will take steps to lower your chance of infection, such as:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 Ortho Info—American Academy of Orthopaedic Surgeons

 Canadian Orthopaedic Association